johnnyl77/repeat-gg-automated/README.md

    Replace **xxx** with your user.
    Replace **yyy** with the path to your chromedriver-win64 location.
 This should be located in the same folder that you unzipped earlier.
+   Replace your profile with the correct one.
+This can be found in the same directory as your profile path.
+They are usually Default, Profile 1, Profile 2, Profile 3, etc

 6. Log into your account on repeat.gg if not already